irisnet/testnets/Game Of Genesis/get-started/Setup-a-validator-node.md

 iriscli keys add <NAME_OF_KEY> --recover
 ```

 Once you have created your own address, please comment this issue with your address and you could receive 1,000iris soon.
-Each team will receivce once, then you could use these tokens to stake as a validator.
+Each team will receive once, then you could use these tokens to stake as a validator.
 The following command is used to check the balance of your account:
 ```
-iriscli account <ACCOUNT>
+iriscli bank account <ACCOUNT>
 ```
 ### Claim Tokens

 Please reply this [issue](https://github.com/irisnet/testnets/issues/69) with the generated address.
-The team will send you 1000*10^18iris after verfication.
+The team will send you 1000*10^18iris after verification.

 ## Create A Validator